WCSCourses/Cancer_Genome_Analysis_2025/course_modules_2025/02_Mutation_Calling/mutation_calling_exercises.md

 Expected runtime: 30-60 minutes

 ### Using a PON

+**Note**: We don't have to use a panel of normals for the exercises.
+In general, you should, but the files are large, so it's okay to skip it (just make sure to modify your command).

 **Note**: We might want to use a PON, such as one of the publicly-available ones at: `https://console.cloud.google.com/storage/browser/gatk-best-practices/somatic-hg38%2F;tab=objects?prefix=&forceOnObjectsSortingFiltering=false`

 We could download the file like so: